-As society runs rapidly into the information age new advancements in artificial intelligence, data processing, and wireless communications have given rise to the faster exchange of wireless data.
-With 4G speeds reaching comfortable download speeds up to 2 Gbps, expect the next jump to 5G to push mobile performance from 2.4Gbps (current LTE Cat 20) topping out at nearly 20Gbps, boosting the performance and capabilities of newly wired fiber-optic networks.
+As society runs rapidly into a new phase of the information age, recent advancements in artificial intelligence, data processing and cellular communications have given rise to faster wireless data exchange.
+With 4G reaching comfortable download speeds up to 2 Gbps, expect the 5G jump to push mobile performance from 2.4 Gbps (current LTE Cat 20), topping out at nearly 20 Gbps.
+Thus, 5G adds a viable high-speed data networking alternative to wired fiberoptic networks.

-Read on to discover how businesses are utilizing and preparing for 5G Mobile IoT today, and how this innovative technology will seek to improve every facet of our working and personal lives in the near future.
+Read on to discover how businesses are utilizing and preparing for 5G mobile IoT today and how this innovative technology will seek to improve every facet of our working and personal lives in the near future.

-What is 5G IoT?
+What Is 5G IoT?

-Mobile IoT systems are paving the way for 5G
+Mobile IoT Systems Are Paving the Way for 5G

 Current Applications of 5G IoT